- Visite: 4129

-My research activity is focused on 1) investigating the cellular and molecular mechanisms involved in synapse formation in vivo and coordinating the E/I balance during brain development; 2) understanding how defects in synaptic proteins disrupt the E/I ratio and lead to failure of neuronal homeostasis.
+My research activity is focused on 1) investigating the cellular and molecular mechanisms underlying synapse development in vivo and coordinating the E/I balance; 2) understanding how disease-linked genetic defects interfere with synaptogenesis and synapse function, leading to impaired neuronal connectivity.

-To this aim, we are deploying several techniques ranging from single cell manipulation of gene function in vivo (in utero electroporation combined with genome-editing techniques) to biochemical and super-resolution imaging approaches (STED, Stimulated Emission Depletion microscopy).
+To this aim, we are deploying several techniques ranging from single-cell manipulation of gene function in vivo (in utero electroporation combined with genome-editing techniques and AAV injections) to biochemical and super-resolution imaging approaches (STED, Stimulated Emission Depletion microscopy).

 In conclusion, the main goal of my research is to identify fundamental principles of synaptogenesis and provide new insights into the molecular pathogenesis of neurodevelopmental disorders